dupgit/sauvegarde/README.md

   (http://www.redirfs.org/tiki-index.php) or pluginfs
   (http://www.pluginfs.org/).
 * redirfs, pluginfs and dazuko seems dead (on 02 march 2014).
-As of 28.03.2015 we can notice that :
+As of 28.03.2015 we can notice that:
  * redirfs has its last commit in Jun 2014
  * pluginfs.org is no more accessible (and all ressources it had).
-Found plugins on github along with redirfs !! :
+Found plugins on github along with redirfs !!:
   * [https://github.com/fhrbata/pluginfs](https://github.com/fhrbata/pluginfs)
   * [https://github.com/fhrbata/redirfs](https://github.com/fhrbata/redirfs)
  * dazuko still seems dead since 06.09.2008